Jtachan/Puzzles-Algorithms/README.md

 ### Numberlink (connecting pipes)

 **Numberlink** is a logic puzzle displayed on an $M*N$ board, where $k$ pair of numbers are placed.
-The solution for the puzzle requires to join the path of all pair of numbers filling up all the cells of the grid.
+The solution for the puzzle requires joining the path of all pairs of numbers filling up all the cells of the grid.

 <img src="./docs/imgs/Numberlink.png" alt="Solved Numberlink board 7 by 7 with 5 pairs of numbers" width="300">